 If you have any questions please contact Dana Wheeler at email@example.com

 Additional infromation that will be handed out during orientation:

 *Parking will be available in the bookstore parking lot across from Williams Stadium

-Graduate Orientation is a mandatory event for new resident graduate students.
+Graduate Student Welcome Brunch is a mandatory event for new resident graduate students.